-A holistic study of human variation and adaptation over time in a wide range of societies from non-literate, non-industrial communities, and modern non-Western cultures and indigenous peoples of the Americas.
-Focus includes kinship systems, economic arrangements, social control, religion and art.
-Prerequisites: Eligible to enroll in ENGL 1010.
-Meets SUNY General Education requirement in Social Sciences.
+A holistic study of human variation and adaptation over time in a wide range of societies from nonliterate, non-industrial communities, and modern non-Western cultures and indigenous peoples of the Americas.
+Focus includes kinship systems, economic arrangement, social control, religion and art.
+Prerequisites: Eligible to take ENGL 1010.